meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 ### Tips

-- You'll need to open the *Airflow UI* to configure the *DBT Cloud* Connection.
+- You'll need to open the *Airflow UI* to configure the *dbt Cloud* Connection.

 ## Challenge 6: Monitoring the workflow